alexfreudenberg/RandomFieldsDocker/README.md

 httpgd::hgd(host = "0.0.0.0", port = 8000)
 ```

-Now the plot server should be available to the host at localhost:8000 and be tested through `plot(RMexp())`, for instance.
+Now the plot server should be available to the host at localhost:8000 and can be tested through `plot(RMexp())`, for instance.

 ### RandomFields GUI